madwire-media/sails-generate-forestay/README.md

 - `model.attributes.required` - Supported by `required` input attribute
 - `model.attributes[key].meta.forestay.hideInIndex === true` Hide this field in the forestay index
 - `model.attributes[key].meta.forestay.hideInForm === true` Hide this field in all forms (may cause problems if the field is required!)
+- `model.attributes[key].meta.forestay.replaceIndexHtml` - When in the index, replace with given HTML template.
+(TODO: Can be a EJS template!) - Warning, this will evaluate all HTML, EJS and Javascript and could be an entry to your system.
+If you make this user editable, you are potentially introducing a security risk if you are not sanitizing your inputs
 - `model.forestay.actions` These actions create UI buttons for your model index or individual records
 - `model.forestay.index.hideAddButton` Removes the "Add" record button from index.
 You can alternately create an action button to replace it.

 - `model.attributes[key].meta.forestay.prefillable === true` Allow values to be prefilled from the URL query when this is set to true.
 For example a query parm of `?pet=12` will prefill the `pet` field with the value of `12` on the create form.
 - `model.forestay.index.beforeRender` callback, gets fired before the index page is rendered
 ```javascript